PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Month 1: Foundation

-• Week 1-2: Forward stroke only
+• Week 1-2: Forward stroke only - perfect the basics

-• Week 3: Add reverse stroke
+• Week 3: Add reverse stroke for stopping and backing

-• Week 4: Introduce sweep strokes
+• Week 4: Introduce sweep strokes for turning

-• Daily 30-minute sessions ideal
+• Daily 30-minute sessions are ideal for building muscle memory

 Month 2: Expansion

-• Week 1: Master draw stroke
+• Week 1: Master the draw stroke for sideways movement

-• Week 2: Low brace practice
+• Week 2: Low brace practice in safe, shallow conditions

-• Week 3: Combine all basics
+• Week 3: Combine all basic strokes in sequences

-• Week 4: Smooth transitions
+• Week 4: Focus on smooth, efficient transitions

 Month 3: Refinement

-• Week 2: Sculling techniques
+• Week 2: Practice sculling techniques for stability

-• Week 3: Condition-specific practice
+• Week 3: Condition-specific practice in varied environments

 Ongoing: Mastery